brycewang-stanford/Py-Stata-Commands/README.md

 ## Project Vision & Goals

-**PyStataR** serves as a unified interface to the most powerful and frequently used Stata and R-equivalent packages in Python.
-Instead of reinventing the wheel, we provide seamless integration of three mature PyPI packages under one convenient interface.
+**PyStataR** serves as a unified interface to the most powerful and frequently used Stata-equivalent packages in Python.
+Instead of reinventing the wheel, we provide seamless integration of four mature PyPI packages under one convenient interface.

-- **Seamless Integration**: Three proven PyPI packages unified under one interface
+- **Seamless Integration**: Four proven PyPI packages unified under one interface
 - **Familiar Workflow**: Stata-like syntax and functionality for Python users
 - **Academic Focus**: Built specifically for research and statistical analysis needs
 - **Open Source**: Free and accessible to all researchers worldwide